Selective Population Protocols: Introduction

-In order to circumvent some of these deficiencies, we propose a new {\em selective} variant of population protocols by imposing a simple structure on the state space together with a conditional choice of the responder during random interacting pair selection.
-In addition to more direct computational benefits, the adopted model with selective interactions refers to biased choices in nature studied earlier, e.g., in the context of small world phenomena, where closer location in space results in more likely interaction~\cite{Klein00}, or social preference where agents with greater array of similar attributes are more likely to know one another and in turn to interact~\cite{Ken98}.
-A different motivation to study selective population protocols refers to another variant of population protocols known as {\em network constructors} in which agents are allowed to be connected by edges.
-As the expected parallel time to manipulate a specific edge is $\Theta(n),$ see, e.g.,~\cite{MS17,GSS21}, the design of truly efficient protocols in this model is not currently feasible.
-Utilising the concept of selective population protocols, one can give greater probabilistic bias to interactions along already existing edges, and in turn enable more efficient computation comparable with another variant known as graphical population protocols~\cite{DBLP:conf/opodis/AlistarhGR21,DBLP:conf/podc/AlistarhRV22}.
+In order to circumvent some of these deficiencies, we propose a new {\em selective} variant of population protocols by imposing a simple {\em group (partition) structure} on the state space together with a conditional choice of the responder during random interacting pair selection.
+This model provides a natural extension of {\em passive mobile} sensor networks adopted in~\cite{DBLP:conf/podc/AngluinADFP04}, where the focus is on single channel communication.
+In the new model the agents communicate over multiple communication channels, where each channel corresponds to one of a fixed number of groups (partitions) of the state space.
+Specifically, only agents currently listening on some specific communication channel $C$ (their states belong to the corresponding group of states $\mathcal{G}_C$) are able to receive and respond to messages transmitted over this channel by agents with state indicating $\mathcal{G}_C$ as the {\em target group}.
+Alternative models with biased communication were previously used in the context of stochastic chemical reaction networks in~\cite{SoloveichikCWB08} and data collection with non-uniform schedulers in~\cite{DBLP:conf/podc/BurmanCCDNSX21}.
+The adopted selective model also refers to biased choices in nature studied earlier, in the context of small-world phenomena, where closer location in space results in a more likely interaction~\cite{Klein00}, or social preference, where agents with a greater array of similar attributes are more likely to know one another and, in turn, to interact~\cite{Ken98}.
+A different motivation to study selective population protocols refers to more structural variant of population protocols known as {\em network constructors}, in which agents are allowed to be connected.
+As the expected parallel time to manipulate a specific edge is $\Theta(n),$ see, e.g.,~\cite{MS17,DBLP:conf/stacs/GasieniecSS23}, the design of truly efficient protocols in this model is not currently feasible.
+Utilizing the concept of selective population protocols, one can give greater probabilistic bias to interactions along already existing edges, and in turn enable more efficient computation, comparable with another variant known as graphical population protocols~\cite{DBLP:conf/opodis/AlistarhGR21, DBLP:conf/podc/AlistarhRV22}.